BrockBloomquist/BrockBloomquist/README.md

 My name is Brock Bloomquist and I graduated from Southwestern University in May 2023 with a Bachelor of Arts in Computer Science.

-Currently I am employed as a Quality Assurance Software Engineer Intern at SkillsEngine!
+From August to December 2023 I was a Quality Assurance Software Engineer for SkillsEngine!
+(More on my LinkedIn)

+Currently, I am learning new Web Development skills to expand my expertise and career!

 ### 📫 How to contact me: